shirish-baral/mamba-unet-brain-mri-segmentation/README.md

 ---

-✅ **How to use it:**
-1. Open VS Code (or any editor).
+✅ **Instructions:**
+1. Copy all text above (including the first and last triple backticks).
-2. Create a new file named `README.md` in your repo folder.
+2. Paste into a new file named `README.md` in your repository root.
-3. Paste everything above into it.
-4. Save it.
-5. Commit and push to GitHub.
+3. Save and push — it will render perfectly on GitHub with all bold, tables, and code blocks correctly formatted.

 ---